yash-marathe/nanochat-rocm/README.md

 To customize your nanochat, see [Guide: infusing identity to your nanochat](https://github.com/karpathy/nanochat/discussions/139) in Discussions, which describes how you can tune your nanochat's personality through synthetic data generation and mixing that data into midtraining and SFT stages.

+Additionally, to add new abilities to nanochat, see [Guide: counting r in strawberry (and how to add abilities generally)](https://github.com/karpathy/nanochat/discussions/164).

 ## Questions

 nanochat is designed to be short and sweet.
 One big advantage of this is that we can package up all of the files together and copy paste them to your favorite LLM to ask arbitrary questions.
 As an example, I like to package up the repo using the [files-to-prompt](https://github.com/simonw/files-to-prompt) utility like so: